 Michael "Mike" Raab

 We're excited to welcome Mike to the NSO 2013-2014 leader team!
 A rising sophomore, Mike is working towards a History degree with a minor in Spanish and Environmental Science.
 As an NSO leader, Mike wants "to be able to be that role model that a group of freshman students can look up to for advice, questions, and support during their time at CC."
 Welcome class of 2017!

-Ashley is a rising senior and an English major with a Film Studies track.
-Working as stage manager for almost every CC production, Ashley is heavily involved with the theater department.
-Ask Ashley about the fine arts opportunities offered on campus!
+Ashley is a rising senior English major on the Film Studies track.
+Her interests reach all over campus; she participates in Rotaract, Film Union, Chamber Chorus, and Black Student Union.
+Ask Ashley for ideas about how to get involved on campus!
 Ashley hopes to offer guidance, advice, and support to incoming students as they enter CC.
 Welcome class of 2017!

 We're excited to welcome Sanjay to the NSO leader team for 2013-2014!
 Sanjay is a rising sophomore Pre-Engineering major.
 Sanjay is a member of BreakOut, a student-organized association that coordinates community service trips throughout the year.
 His advice to incoming students?
 "To work hard and play harder and not sweat the small stuff.
 The best way to start college is to immerse yourself and hold nothing back."

 Pat is a rising senior Religion major and is a member of the Men’s Varsity Soccer Team.
 Pat is a goofy guy with a lot to offer.
 His wisdom and good looks are irresistible.
 Pat loves being on the soccer team and loves the family that the team creates with in CC.
 Pat is also a referee for intermural sports.
 His best piece of advice for the incoming students is, “You have to really get to know someone before you can make any judgments about them, especially in college where everybody comes from such different backgrounds.”